nhost/nhost/README.md

 <p align="center">
 <strong>
-Help us by giving us a star on GitHub.
+Help us by star this repo.
 Thanks for your support!
 </strong>
 </p>